shelbyd/lhava_take_home/README.md

 ## Possible Improvements

 - Allow providing a private key and actually executing on chain
-  - Currently, the system forks the block with `anvil` and executes using a test account.
+  - Currently, the system forks the chain with `anvil` and executes using a test account.
-- Receiving notifications for new blocks instead of polling
+- Notifications for new blocks instead of polling
 - Executing strategies in response to new transactions (before they show up in a block)
 - More information in the TradeContext provided to a Strategy
   - Historical prices